qdrvm/kagome/README.md

 In order to avoid syncing from scratch we are maintaining the most recent snapshot of Polkadot network for KAGOME node available for anyone here: https://drive.google.com/drive/folders/1pAZ1ongWB3_zVPKXvgOo-4aBB7ybmKy5?usp=sharing

-After downloading the snapshot you can unarchive it in folder where node will be running:
+After downloading the snapshot you can unarchive it in the folder where the node will be running:

 ```
 unzip polkadot-node-1.zip